Skip to main content

 The Challenge

-A reference laboratory processing 8,000 tests monthly was losing revenue on panel optimization, had a 24% denial rate due to missing medical necessity diagnoses, and was not billing for specimen handling fees
+A reference laboratory processing 8,000 tests monthly was losing revenue on panel tuning, had a 24% denial rate due to missing medical necessity diagnoses, and was not billing for specimen handling fees

 Our Approach

-We analyzed test ordering patterns for panel optimization opportunities, implemented diagnosis code validation against NCD/LCD requirements before claim submission, and added specimen collection and handling fee capture
+We analyzed test ordering patterns for panel tuning opportunities, implemented diagnosis code validation against NCD/LCD requirements before claim submission, and added specimen collection and handling fee capture

 Key Outcomes

-• check_circle Panel vs individual test optimization saved $94K in payer clawbacks annually
+• check_circle Panel vs individual test tuning saved $94K in payer clawbacks annually

 • check_circle Medical necessity denial rate dropped from 24% to 5%